Special Collections Copyright and Literary Rights Checklist

 Third-party material is where deed language most often overreaches

-An archive can contain substantial material that the donor never owned from a copyright perspective.
-Third-party letters, commissioned photographs, clippings, licensed images, oral-history releases, or embedded media contracts can all limit what the donor is able to transfer or authorize.
+An archive can contain substantial material the donor never owned from a copyright perspective.
+Third-party letters, commissioned photographs, clippings, licensed images, oral-history releases, or embedded media contracts can all limit what the donor can transfer or authorize.

 Flag correspondence written by other people, photographs made by outside creators, recorded interviews, publisher files, and licensed media inserts as possible third-party-rights material.